jh3nd3rs0n/jargyle/README.md

         socks5.onConnect.serverFacingBindHost=HOST
             Specifies the binding host name or address for the server-facing socket

+        socks5.onConnect.serverFacingBindPortRange=PORT|PORT1-PORT2
+            Specifies the binding port range for the server-facing socket

         socks5.onConnect.serverFacingConnectTimeout=INTEGER_BETWEEN_1_AND_2147483647
             Specifies the timeout in milliseconds on waiting for the server-facing socket to connect